 A gambling license in the Philippines: key documents and requirements

-With the advancement of technology and the accessibility of the internet, the gambling industry is evolving and undergoing changes driven by shifting preferences and consumer expectations.
+With the advancement of technology and accessibility of the internet, the gambling industry is evolving and undergoing changes driven by shifting preferences and consumer expectations.

 In the Philippines, gambling is regulated by the Philippine Amusement and Gaming Corporation (PAGCOR).
 PAGCOR was established in 1977 during the presidency of Ferdinand Marcos.
-Initially, it only regulated casinos, but now it oversees all forms of gambling, including casinos, slot machines, lotteries, sports betting, and online gaming.
+Initially, it only regulated casinos, but now it monitors all forms of gambling, including casinos, slot machines, lotteries, sports betting, and online gaming.

-Key functions of PAGCOR include:
+The major functions of PAGCOR include:

-- Issuing licenses and regulating gambling activities in the Philippines.
+• Issuing licenses and regulating gambling activities in the Philippines.

-- Ensuring compliance with gambling laws and rules.
+• Ensuring compliance with gambling laws and rules.

-- Collecting taxes and fees from the gambling industry, which is a significant source of government revenue.
+• Collecting taxes and fees from the gambling industry, which is a significant source of government revenue.

-- Financing various social and infrastructure projects with funds generated from the gambling industry.
+• Financing various social and infrastructure projects with funds generated from the gambling industry.

-Requirements for obtaining a gambling license in the Philippines:
+Requirements for obtaining a gambling license in the Philippines

 A Philippine gaming license is a Business-to-Consumer (B2C) license for providing or conducting online gaming products, including live casino games (internet casinos), random number generator (RNG) online games, and online sports betting.